Yomguithereal/StreamlineD3/README.md

 ```
 let bikeStream = new streamline(server);
 ```
-3. Create a config object:
+3. Create a config object (see below for what type of key/value pairs you'll need for each visualization):
 ```
 let config = {
   width:      10, //data.time